tthompson082/java-safezoos/README.md

 ## Instructions

-Create a REST API server to store and read data from a H2 database.
+This is REST API server which stores data in an H2 database.
 The table layouts should be

 * Zoo
   * zooid - long primary key